What is the Full form of DDT?

 History of DDT

-- DDT was first synthesised in 1874 and it was used to suppress malaria as well as typhus among civilians & troops in the second period of world war two.
+- DDT was first synthesised in 1874 and was used to suppress malaria as well as typhus among civilians & troops.

-- It was used most commonly as a spray in the U.S in 1959.
+- It was used most commonly as a spray.

 - Issues regarding the harmful effects of DDT on the atmosphere and living things were posed in the early 1970s.